satansdeer/satansdeer.github.com/content/legacy-posts/ethereum-react-dapp-tutorial/index.md

 Also it needs to define the `Transfer` event that tells *who* sent *what amount of tokens* to *who*.

-As you can see, no magic here, and it's totally understandable why do you need to have such methods.
+As you can see, no magic here, and it's why do you need to have such methods.

 ### Remaining Methods

 Those methods are needed to execute automated transactions.
 Like recurring payments, or payments based on some external event.
-For instance you could make a subscription service based completely on blockchain.
+For instance you could make a subscription service based blockchain.

 * `allowance` accepts owner and spender wallet addresses and returns the amount of tokens allowed to spender to withdraw automatically.
 * `approve` accepts spenders wallet address and amount of tokens.
 Sets the amount of tokens allowed to for given spender.